-Customizing a Bot
+Customizing a Bot#

-Selecting an LLM Model
+Selecting an LLM Model#

-ACE Agent allows you to select LLM models to control the flow and generate responses.
-We will modify our Stock bot to use openai.
-In the bot config file, you can update the engine of the model type main to openai and add the model of your choice.
-Additionally, refer to the Stock Market Bot, which uses OpenAI and NVIDIA AI endpoints respectively as the engine.
+In the bot config file, you can update the engine of the model type main to your model provider and add the model of your choice.

 models: